Daingerfield State Park

 "Nothing big enough to keep," he replied.

-"I was planning to go fishing in the morning, but I don't think the weather is going to allow it."
+"I was planning to go fishing in the morning, but I don't think the weather will allow it," I said.

 He agreed and continued dragging his kayak back to his fifth-wheel rig at campsite #5.

 Friday morning, we woke up at dawn to a campsite that was 40° colder than the previous day.
 The fifth-wheel guy had already packed up and left the park.
-It was still raining, but on the radar, it looked like we might get a break around noon.
+It was still raining, but the radar indicated we might get a break around noon.
 That's when we planned to break camp and head south to Mission Tejas State Park.
-Around 11am, the rain stopped for about 30 minutes, just enough time for us to retract our slide and empty our tanks, then started up again as we drove out of the park and back out onto highway 11 west towards the town of Daingerfield.
+Around 11 am, the rain stopped for about 30 minutes, just enough time to retract our slide and empty our sewer and grey water tanks, then started again as we drove out of the park and back onto Highway 11 West, towards the town of Daingerfield.

 What Next?